thecochenille/mealybugJH/README.md

 This folder includes all files for the R analyses performed in the manuscript: Vea et la.
 Differential juvenile hormone modulation establishes extreme sexual dimorphism in scale insects (for submission in PloS ONE)

 ## List of files

-- [JHmealybug.Rmd](https://github.com/zourloubidou/mealybugJH/blob/master/JHmealybug.Rmd): R script that can be used directly in Rstudio
-- [JHmealybug.md](https://github.com/zourloubidou/mealybugJH/blob/master/JHmealybug.md): this will display graphics when directly viewed in Github.
-- [sexratio.csv](https://github.com/zourloubidou/mealybugJH/blob/master/sexratio.csv): embryo counts for 5 females
+- [sexratio.csv](https://github.com/zourloubidou/mealybugJH/blob/master/sexratio.csv): embryo counts for 5 females.
 - [expressionprofile.csv](https://github.com/zourloubidou/mealybugJH/blob/master/expressionprofile.csv): data file including SDM quantity of each studied genes obtained from quantitative RT-PCR for samples of male and female mealybugs collected every 24 hour (cf. Materials and Methods, and supplementary pdf for details of experiments).
 List of variables as follows:

 - [Pyri5mM.csv](https://github.com/zourloubidou/mealybugJH/blob/master/Pyri5mM.csv): data file including SDM quantity of each studied gene for prepupae and pupae treated with 5mM pyriproxyfen